 This case came to DV LEAP in 2016 and with the help of Gibson Dunn has progressed from the 6th Circuit to SCOTUS in 2019.

-The central issue for Michelle, an American, was whether she was wrong to return to the U.S. with her newborn baby when fleeing her abusive Italian husband in Italy.
+The central issue for Ashley*, an American, was whether she was wrong to return to the U.S. with her newborn baby when fleeing her abusive Italian husband in Italy.
 The legal issue is whether a federal district court correctly ruled that the Hague Abduction Convention required the return of her then-toddler (at 18 months) to a father and country she had virtually never lived in.
 In particular, can a newborn baby be deemed to have a country of “habitual residence” (when they’ve never lived anywhere yet), which is the required predicate for a return order under the Hague Convention.

-This matters hugely to Michelle and mothers like her; she has hardly been permitted to see her daughter since she was sent to Italy; and the Italian courts have not even been willing to hold a hearing to address her parental rights.
+This matters hugely to Ashley and mothers like her; she has hardly been permitted to see her daughter since she was sent to Italy; and the Italian courts have not even been willing to hold a hearing to address her parental rights.

 There is also a second issue in the case concerning how much deference appeals courts should give to trial courts’ decisions of this sort.